Ottoman Egypt: Muhammad Ali's successors

 On Ibrahim's death in November 1848 the government of Egypt fell to his nephew Abbas I, the son of Tusun Abbasad.
 Abbas put an end to the system of commercial monopolies, and during his reign the railway from Alexandria to Cairo was begun at the instigation of the British government.
 Opposed to European ways, Abbas lived in great seclusion.
 After a reign of less than six years he was murdered in July 1854 by two of his slaves.

-He was succeeded by his uncle Said Pasha, the favorite son of Muhammad Ali, who lacked the strength of mind or physical health needed to execute the beneficent projects which he conceived.
+He was succeeded by his uncle Sa'id Pasha, the favorite son of Muhammad Ali, who lacked the strength of mind or physical health needed to execute the beneficent projects which he conceived.

 He had a genuine regard for the welfare of the fellahin, and a land law of 1858 secured for them an acknowledgment of freehold as against the crown.

 The pasha was much under French influence, and in 1854 was induced to grant to the French engineer Ferdinand de Lesseps a concession for the construction of the Suez Canal.

-In January 1863 Said Pasha died and was succeeded by his nephew Ismail, a son of Ibrahim Pasha.
+In January 1863 Sa'id Pasha died and was succeeded by his nephew Isma'il, a son of Ibrahim Pasha.

-The reign of Ismail, from 1863 to 1879, was for a while hailed as a new era into modern Egypt.
+The reign of Isma'il, from 1863 to 1879, was for a while hailed as a new era into modern Egypt.
 He attempted vast schemes of reform, but these coupled with his personal extravagance led to bankruptcy, and the later part of his reign is historically important simply for its leading to European intervention in, and occupation of, Egypt.